ahmed-fayyaz-dev/react-native-boiler/README.md

 2. For **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Developer Menu** (<kbd>Ctrl</kbd> + <kbd>M</kbd> (on Window and Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (on macOS)) to see your changes!

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

-## Congratulations! :tada:

-You've successfully run and modified your React Native App. :partying_face:

-If you are using nvm, you might want to create a file called .huskyrc in your home directory and add the following lines of code to it:
+###If you are using nvm, you might want to create a file called .huskyrc in your home directory and add the following lines of code to it:

 ```bash
 ~/.huskyrc